drashan14/PayPal/README.md

 # PayPal
 #The steps for to open Project.
 1.npm run dev
-2. Go to Home page
+2. Click on Home tab.